-What are we trying to do?
+What did we do?

-Why is it important?
+Why was it important?

 At a national, regional and local level, there is recognition that Primary Care services are meeting ever increasing and ever changing demands, and that to meet those demands in an appropriate, efficient and sustainable way, such services need to change.
 There is currently great emphasis on the development of a more community-based healthcare delivery with an increased range of skills, expertise and services available within GP surgeries.

-How are we doing it?
+How did we do it?

-Between April 2017 and March 2018 the project will seek to identify the challenges and opportunities encountered by the Salford early adopter sites during the process of establishing the new roles.
-It will conduct a process evaluation, drawing on:
+Between April 2017 and March 2018 the project identified the challenges and opportunities encountered by the Salford early adopter sites during the process of establishing the new roles.
+This was achieved through conducting a process evaluation, drawing on:

-Who are we working with?
+Who did we work with?